 Thank you for reading my post.
 I hope to share more of our food allergy journey but for now I hope this helps someone out there feel less alone.
 I read a quote recently that said “You have to be brave with your life so that others can be brave with theirs”.

-This life is full of bravery occurring on a daily basis.
+This life is full of bravery; snippets which occur on a daily basis.
 I hope that we can all help each other feel a little stronger and well fed in the process.❤️

 Sun-tella( Sunflower Seed Butter Chocolate Spread)